joonyle99/joonyle99/README.md

 <br>

 ### Interesting 🧠
 I'm fascinated by the AI revolution we're living through.
+[**AIEXE**](https://www.npmjs.com/package/aiexe) : AI Agent for your Productivity 🤖

 <div>
   <a>